izivkov/GShockTimeServer/README.md

 The optional `--multi-watch` parameter allows you to connect if you have multiple watches.

 ## Troubleshooting
-If you watch is not connecting, remove config.ini file and try again.
+If your watch is not connecting, remove `config.ini` file and try again.